Woman Survives Falling More Than 5,000 Feet After Her Parachute Fails To Open

 A 30-year-old woman who was skydiving Saturday survived a plunge of over 5,000 feet when both of the parachutes she was wearing failed to open.

-The incident happened near Trois-Rivières, Quebec, where the unnamed woman was participating in a jump with the skydiving facility Parachutisme Adrénaline, the CBC reported.
+The incident happened near Trois-Rivières, Quebec, where the unnamed woman was participating in a jump with the skydiving facility Parachutisme Adrénaline, CBC reported.

 The women landed on trees in a wooded area, and that is reportedly what saved her life.
 Police said she suffered several fractures, including broken vertebrae, but her life was not in danger.
 She is being treated for her injuries in an area hospital.